Symplectic topology and ideal-valued measures: Constructing a symplectic cohomology of pairs

 In this paper we are working with homotopical constructions, therefore we need the analog of the direct limit in homotopy theory, also known as the \emph{homotopy colimit}.
 The telescope of a $1$-ray is a model for it.
 Since the above direct limit is the cokernel of a map, it is expected that the corresponding homotopy colimit is given by the homotopy cokernel of a map, or in other words, by its cone. \end{rem}

 Consider the map of $n$-cubes

-symbolically defined as $\cF=\id+\bigoplus_i\cF_i$, and explicitly given as follows.
+symbolically defined as $\cF=\id-\bigoplus_i\cF_i$, where $\bigoplus_i\cF_i$ is explicitly given as follows.
 First, both the domain and the target cubes have their own structure maps given by the direct sums of the structure maps of the $\cA_i$.
 Now, given a vertex $v \in \{0,1\}^n$, both the domain and target have the corresponding vertex module

 Given vertices $v,v' \in \{0,1\}^n$ spanning a face $F$ with $v = \ini F$, $v'=\ter F$, the corresponding face map has matrix representation